 Hannah Liang

-Hannah's practice serves late-career W-2 households at tech companies — the people for whom RSU schedules, 10b5-1 plans, and a concentrated single-stock position have to coexist with a real retirement date.
+Hannah's practice serves W-2 households at tech companies — the people for whom RSU schedules, 10b5-1 plans, and concentrated single-stock positions have to be planned around deliberately.

 10b5-1 plans, exchange funds, and charitable trusts — sequenced to reduce single-stock risk without writing an oversized tax check.